 CHEESE, ABSINTHE ....
 AND THE PRESIDENT ... contd from Jura Mountain Traditions

-Cheeses here are tasty too.
-A popular one is Comté, a cow’s milk cheese hand made in ‘fruiteries’, which despite the name has nothing to do with fruit.
-These are co-operatives which originated in medieval times when farm workers were savvy enough to realise that if they pooled their milk then there would be enough cheese to see them through the harsh, snowy winters when cows couldn't graze.
-Nowadays fruiteries make cheese all year round using the same methods they used hundreds of years ago.
+Do you like cheese?
+A popular one in these parts is Comté, a cow’s milk cheese hand made in ‘fruiteries’.
+Despite the name it has nothing to do with fruit.
+These co-operatives originated in medieval times when farm workers were savvy enough to realise that if they pooled their milk then there would be enough cheese to see them through the harsh, snowy winters when cows couldn't graze.
+Nowadays fruiteries make cheese year round using the same methods employed hundreds of years ago.
 Another ancient specialty cheese, Mont d’Or, is cellar-aged for three weeks in wooden moulds and was granted royal approval since it was one of King Louis XV’s favourites.

 One of the area’s more fascinating products is absinthe.
-Once illicit, the alcoholic drink known as the ‘green fairy’ because of its greenish tinge was produced in the 19th century in Pontarlier, absinthe capital of the world before the drink was banned in 1915.
-It is no longer illegal to produce so I visited the Armand Guy distillery, one of only two distilleries left in Pontarlier - there were once 25.
-The drink is made from locally grown wormwood marinated with other herbs including aniseed, lemon, fennel, mint and hyssop.
-They won’t give away the recipe, it remains a closely guarded secret but at the end of the tour I was given samples to try.
-While its flavour isn’t to everyone’s liking, it is worth mentioning that it was once seen as a medicinal aid – the ancient Greeks drank it to combat malaria, the Romans believed it was good for the digestion while Egyptians of old liked it for its antiseptic qualities.
+This once illicit alcoholic drink known as the ‘green fairy’ because of its greenish tinge was produced in the 19th century in Pontarlier, absinthe capital of the world.
+That is before the drink was banned in 1915.
+It is no longer illegal to produce so I visited the Armand Guy distillery, one of only two distilleries left in Pontarlier - once there were 25.
+The drink is made from locally grown wormwood marinated with aniseed, lemon, fennel, mint and hyssop.
+They won’t give away the recipe, it remains a closely guarded secret, well you can't really blame them I suppose, but at the end of the tour I got samples to try.
+While its flavour isn’t to everyone’s liking, it is worth mentioning that it was once seen as a medicinal aid – ancient Greeks drank it to combat malaria, the Romans believed it was good for the digestion while Egyptians of old liked it for its antiseptic qualities.

 Later, a drive along tortuous mountain roads took me to my accommodation, Le Cret l’Agneau in La Longeville, only 6 kms from Switzerland.
-This five-room guesthouse surrounded by wild flower studded meadows and glistening lakes is perched high in the Jura Mountains.
-That evening at a communal wooden table in the cosy country kitchen we shared a fondue washed down with local wines.
+This five-room guesthouse surrounded by wild flower meadows and lakes is perched high in the Jura Mountains.
+That evening at a communal wooden table in the cosy country kitchen we shared a fondue and drank local wines.

 Read here about the region's silk museum ...... and - why are bells everywhere?